KILTprotocol/docs/docs/concepts/07_dip/01_overview.md

 title: Overview
 ---

-The Decentralized Identity Provider (DIP) enables cross-chain decentralized identity system that mirrors the functionality of OpenID.
+The Decentralized Identity Provider (DIP) enables a cross-chain decentralized identity system that mirrors the functionality of OpenID.

 DIP has three key roles: the identity **provider**, the **consumer**, and the **user**.